rmanak/tensorflow_tutorials/README.md

+# ** WARNING ** : outdated materials, this material is pretty much outdated since the release of TF2.0+

 # TensorFlow Tutorials/Examples

 I have more materials here, but will wait until release of TF 2.0 and re-work these tutorials to make sure there are not using any depricated API.